 Gum disease is a bacterial infection that can lead to damage to the gums, tissue, and bone around your teeth.
 The destruction of tissue and bone causes pockets to form around teeth.
-ARESTIN® with scaling and root planing can help address some of the symptoms of gum disease.
+ARESTIN® (minocycline HCl) Microspheres, 1 mg with scaling and root planing can help address some of the symptoms of gum disease.

 Infections in your gums can enter your bloodstream and have an adverse impact on your overall health.
 Evidence suggests advanced gum disease may be linked to serious health conditions such as heart disease, stroke, and diabetes.

 There are many factors that may put someone at risk for gum disease.
-Talk to your dentist about your specific risk factors.
+Talk to your dental healthcare provider about your specific risk factors.
 One important factor that can lead to gum disease is poor oral hygiene.
 Brushing twice a day, flossing daily, and regular dental cleanings help prevent plaque buildup.
 This helps guard against gum disease.

 Other risk factors include:

 - Genetic predisposition

 - Diseases that affect your immune system